Vasar007/RoboticsSystem/CODESTYLE.md

 - NO `using namespace std;` Your pull request ***will*** be denied if that is included
 - Namespaces should be camelCase
 - Notice a space between declaration namespace and code
+- [OPTIONAL] You can use tabulation for content in nested namespaces
 - Nested namespaces:

 ```C++